 Update: Since creating this post, I’ve purchased a Cricut Maker and replicated my file in Cricut Design Space.
-You can find my project here.
-You will still need to follow the instructions below to download the fonts and images!
+You can find my Cricut Design Space project link in my Digital File Library.

 Our baby boy is in the second week of wearing his DOC band, a helmet made specifically for his head to fix his flat spots.
 While the physically therapy since 8 weeks old, neck stretches multiple times a day and helmet adjustment appointments have been cumbersome, I have to say I enjoyed getting to tap into my creative side to turn his DOC band into an Texas A&M Aggie themed football helmet.
 In all of my research, I was not able to find a vendor in our area that offered a Texas A&M DOC band wrap so I decided to create my own DIY football helmet DOC band.